dbzx10299/graphql-fullstack-tutorial/README.md

 # graphql-fullstack-tutorial

 Each directory is a self-contained example application that demonstrates the usage of graphql.
 The idea was to start with a simple example of books with authors.
 A book can have one author, but an author can have many books.
-This structure is maintained throughout and each new directory slightly build off the last one without creating a whole new schema which can be confusing for someone trying to learn graphql.
+This structure is maintained throughout and each new directory slightly builds off the last one without creating a whole new schema which can be confusing for someone trying to learn graphql.

 # 01 - 04